vuejs/v2.vuejs.org/src/v2/guide/list.md

   el: '#v-for-if',
   data: {
     list: [0, false, 1],
     list2: [4, 5, 6]
   }
 })
 ```

-Because v-for has higher priority than v-if, Vue.js will loop item in the list first.
+Because `v-for` has higher priority than `v-if`, Vue.js will loop item in the list first.
 If item is true, it will output `item` value, else it will loop list2 and output the items of it.

 So the result of the above example code will be:

 {% raw %}
 <div id="v-for-if" class="demo">
   <div v-for="item in list" v-if="item"><div>{{ item }}</div></div>